 Eruption of second adult molars and may need sealant

 The earlier your child's teeth are sealed, the lower the risk of oral bacterial buildup.
 Sealants can benefit oral health even if applied later.
-Therefore, most dentists in the UK recommend them for older children as well.
+Therefore, most dentists recommend them for older children as well.

 You need to teach good oral care routines and habits to your child from a young age.
-Take your child for regular dental check-ups at our partner private dental clinics in the UK.
+Take your child for regular dental check-ups at our partner private dental clinics near you.
 Most children get cavities when they are at school due to poor oral care habits and overconsumption of sugary drinks and snacks.

 Each individual's mouth has different bacteria that produce acid when consuming sweets.
 This acid erodes the enamel over time, making the teeth vulnerable to decay.

 Limited sugar intake, along with regular and proper flossing and brushing, is essential to control bacterial growth.
 However, fissures are a favourite hiding spot for bacteria and can multiply even without your knowledge.
 Fissure depth is genetically determined and non-reversible, making proper cleaning with a toothbrush difficult.
-With the help of dental sealants in the UK, you can provide an additional shield of protection to your teeth.
+With the help of dental sealants, you can provide an additional shield of protection to your teeth.

 Sealant maintenance and care are very simple.
 Brush your teeth twice a day with fluoride toothpaste.
 Floss daily to remove debris and plaque deposited between the teeth.
 Finish your oral care routine with an antibacterial mouthwash to protect against potential gum disease and tooth decay.